 I’ve talked a little bit about my postpartum hair issues in this post, but one way that I’ve been counteracting my thinner hair is with a rosemary essential oil hair growth spray.

-Rosemary essential oil helps your hair grow faster and can even lead to thicker/fuller hair as well, so it was a great way for me to support my thinner hair and help my awkward hair growth areas grow out faster.
+Rosemary essential oil helps your hair grow faster and can even lead to thicker/fuller hair, so it was a great way for me to support my thinner hair (and help my awkward hair growth areas grow out faster).

-This study showed that rosemary essential oil worked just as well as a leading hair growth drug without some of the side effects that the drug produced in users, which I think is such a cool finding to be able to go a more natural route with even better results overall than a drug.
+This study showed that rosemary essential oil worked just as well as a leading hair growth drug without some of the side effects that the drug produced in users.
+I think it’s such a cool finding to be able to go a more natural route (with even better results) than a drug.

 -10 drops rosemary essential oil

 -1/2 teaspoon Solubol or a carrier oil

 –4 ounces spray bottle (amber bottles like this will keep the essential oil potent longer)